tu-darmstadt-ros-pkg/hector_ros2_utils/README.md

 ## Parameters

-To enable easier use of reconfigurable parameters we provide a helper function:
+To enable easier use of reconfigurable parameters, we provide a helper function:

 ```cpp
 ParameterSubscription subscription = hector::createReconfigurableParameter(